karttur/AI4SH-db/_posts/2024/2024-03-12-aif4sh-db_samples.markdown

 - in-situ methods to apply (table _pilots.pilot_insitu_methods_),and
 - point id (table _pilots.samplepoint_) that links to both the site and the pilot.

-Starting each sampling event the responsible person must enter the basic metadata on "whodunit" in the table _sample_event_ - this should generate a universally unique id (UUID) for this sampling event, that is then registered with each of the in-situ methods, and the associated DB schema, as the sampling and analysis progresses.
+Starting each sampling event the responsible person must enter the basic metadata on "whodunit" in the table _sample_event_ - this should generate a universally unique id (UUID) for this sampling event (_sampleuuid_), that is then registered with each of the in-situ methods as the sampling and analysis progresses.

 Each sample point consists of 5 (five) excavation pits - one central and one in each main geographic direction: